A Practitioner's Guide to NPS Surveys

 NPS best practices | Most effective way to send NPS surveys

-The following article is part of The Ultimate Guide to Net Promoter Score.
+The following article is Chapter 2 of The Ultimate Guide to Net Promoter Score.
 The Net Promoter Score (NPS), is the world’s leading metric for measuring customer loyalty and happiness.
 In this article, we outline best practices when carrying out NPS Surveys.

 Net Promoter Score: Types of surveys